kurves/Deploy-Infrastructure-as-Code-IaC/README.md

 - It will accept the IP Range -also known as CIDR block- from an input parameter

+2. Creates and attaches an Internet Gateway to the VPC

 ## 2. Infrastructure Diagrams